 So, eventually, they provide more sustained relief.
 They are also used as a supportive treatment with other medications to help you recover from coughing.

-There are several expectorants available as over-the-counter medicines, but some expectorants also occur naturally.
-These are called natural expectorants.
+There are several expectorants available as over-the-counter medicines, but some expectorants and cough remedies also occur naturally.

 Water.
 Water increases the moisture in mucus making it easier to expel.
 You can use water as an expectorant by drinking plenty of it alone or in the form of herbal tea or by gargling with salty water.
 You can also get the effects by using a humidifier or via steam inhalation.